Table Of Contents / Inhoudsopgave

 Who is sitting next to you?

 If there is a neighbour, make sure to talk to him/her.
 Make eye contact and most of the time you will get some response.
 Most of the time it will happen naturally but if it doesn’t, it might be good to force it.
 If you get to know each other a bit, you get a little bit of a sense of responsibility for each other.
 If something happens, that person might help you.
-If you forget something, that person might talk to you and help you remember.
-That would be nice!
+If you forget something, that personmight bring it after you and / or help you remember.
+Wouldn’t that be nice?

-I traveled well in the busses or trains of Asia.
+Travel Safe by Bus or Train?
+I traveled a lot in the busses or trains of Asia.
 They have problems, yes.
 They stop sometimes because the bus doesn’t work anymore.
 But they’ll fix it!
 Everybody stays calm and they help fix the problem.
 If something like this happen in the Western world, it would be drama, everybody missing deadlines and the world is about to perish!!
 In Asia this just happen… It is great to experience and see!

 Read my blog about traveling by local bus in Myanmar

 I hope you can use my tips for the better!
-We need to travel the world and keep safe.
+We need to Travel the World and Keep Safe.
 Feeling safe is as important as being safe.
-Most of the time the feeling is more prominent then the actual not being safe… That is how our community works…
+Most of the time the feeling is more prominent then the actual not being safe… That is how our community works… Be aware of that!

 Would you read some more of my tips?